close-dev-team/partner-sdk-php/USERGUIDE.md

 ---

 ### Getting Started

+For now it is only possible to start using the Close PHP SDK by getting in touch with us first.
+Get in touch with your contact person at Close or [contact us][contact-us] directly.

 1. **Get your credentials** – Before you begin, you need to already have an account with Close.
 If that is not the case, feel free to [contact us][contact-us].
 2. **Minimum requirements** – In order to use the Close SDK, your system will need to meet the [minimum requirements][docs-requirements], which includes having **PHP >= 7.4**.